Developing a vocational eductaion

 sessions in March 2007, in Seattle, Washington and Albuquerque, New

+Mexico.
 Significant work opportunities exist under the Tribal Forest

 Protection Act (TFPA), which authorizes tribes to propose and